Characterising and bounding the set of quantum behaviours in contextuality scenarios: Proofs

-First, we shall demonstrate that the operational equivalences \eqref{mporac23} do not allow for any projective measurements, rendering the set of quantum contextual boxes obtained when the individual quantum measurements are projective $\mathbb{Q}^\Pi$ to be $\emptyset$.
-It is straigtforward to that the operational equivalences \eqref{mporac23} necessitate the following constraints on quantum measurement effects,
+We shall now demonstrate that the operational equivalences \eqref{mporac23} do not allow for any projective measurements, rendering the set of quantum contextual behaviour obtained when the individual quantum measurements are projective $\mathbb{Q}^\Pi$ to be $\emptyset$.
+It is straigtforward to see that the operational equivalences \eqref{mporac23} necessitate the following constraints on quantum measurement effects,